Working with Kubernetes in VS Code

 You can create a local Kubernetes cluster with minikube or an Azure Kubernetes cluster in Azure Kubernetes Service (AKS).
 In this tutorial, we will use Azure Kubernetes Service (AKS) and you will need to have your Azure account ready for the deployment steps.

-In addition, if you want to iteratively run and debug containers directly in Azure Kubernetes Service (AKS), you can install the Azure Dev Spaces extension.
-There's also an additional Java Debugger for Azure Dev Spaces extension, which helps boost remote debugging performance for Java application running in Azure Dev Spaces.
+In addition, if you want to iteratively run and debug containers directly in MiniKube, Azure Kubernetes Service (AKS), or another Kubernetes provider, you can install the Bridge to Kubernetes extension.
+To get started, see Use Bridge to Kubernetes.

 Install the Kubernetes extension